Medically reviewed by Drugs.com. Last updated on Feb 16, 2023.

 - Pulmonary edema (fluid in the lungs)—Should not be used in patients with these conditions.

-Your doctor or nurse will teach you how to prepare the medicine and use the pump for the infusion.
-Epoprostenol must be administered continuously by a portable pump that is operated by a small computer.
+Your doctor or nurse will teach you how to prepare the medicine and how to use the pump for the infusion.
+Epoprostenol must be given continuously by a portable pump that is operated by a small computer.
 The medicine will be delivered directly to the heart through a catheter that will be inserted into a vein in the chest.

-Epoprostenol should be reconstituted only with the sterile diluent that is supplied with this medicine.
+Epoprostenol should be reconstituted only with the sterile diluent (eg, pH 12 sterile diluent for Flolan®) that is supplied with this medicine.
 The reconstituted medicine should not be mixed with other solutions or medicines.
 Use the following procedure for reconstituting your daily supply:

 - Clear an area to work in and clean the area with alcohol.
 Gather your supplies.
 Wash your hands thoroughly with soap and water and then open all packages.
 Remove the vial cap from the vial containing the sterile diluent, clean the tops of the vials with alcohol swabs, and let the vial tops dry before proceeding.